aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

     └── ...
     ```

 - `CLINICAL_DATA_DIRECTORY` is the path to the directory containing the clinical CSV files.
-These files that should be
-  named `oasis3_clinical.csv` and `oasis3_sessions.csv`.

 - `BIDS_DIRECTORY` is the path to the output directory where the BIDS-converted version of OASIS-3 will be stored.